OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 45\. **Eligibility, suspension or termination**: Membership is not an automatic right, it is a benefit for community members who follow our terms and policies and treat other community members well.
 We hope that you will be with us for a long time.
 But we may, using reasonable discretion, decide whether or not your use of Envato Market complies with these terms and our policies.
 We can suspend or terminate your Envato Market account at any time for any reason (acting reasonably of course), including if you:

 1.  breach these terms or any terms applicable to any of your other Envato accounts;
-2.  read breach any of policies (or policies of any other Envato Company);
+2.  breach any of our policies (or policies of any other Envato Company);
 3.  act in a way that does not align with the values of our community. or
 4.  act in a way that could cause us or members harm.

 If we do decide to permanently terminate your Envato Market account you must not apply for a new account as unfortunately you will no longer be welcome in our community.
+This decision may also apply to all of your Envato accounts you use on other Envato sites.

 46\. **Envato Companies**: If an indemnity, limitation or disclaimer of liability, warranty or release (a '**benefit**') is given in our favour in these terms, the Author Terms or Affiliate Terms, we hold that benefit on trust for the other Envato Companies.
 We may enforce that benefit as trustee for and on behalf of the other Envato Companies as beneficiaries under that trust.

 47\.
 We may use the services of another Envato Company to conduct payment or other activities with you, like collecting payments and paying author earnings.
 If you make a Buy Now payment, we receive your payment as a limited agent for the author and your obligation to pay the author is met when we (or another Envato Company) receive the payment successfully.

-Liability and indemnity - between us and buyers
+Liability and indemnity - between us and you

 48\.
 We provide the Envato Market sites and the platform services, not the items on the Envato Market sites.